fabiand/enhancements/veps/sig-architecture/1-vep-process/README.md

 - VEPs will live in a new dedicated repository `kubevirt/enhancements`
 - `OWNER_ALIASES` will be mirrored from kubevirt/kubveirt in order to have the same sigs in the EP repository
+- Approvals and ownership is defined with `OWNERS` files in the `veps/sig-*` directories, tying into the general prow approval and merge flow
 - GitHub Issues will be used to create unique identifiers

 ## API Examples